ApolloAuto/apollo/docs/cyber/CyberRT_API_for_Developers.md

 - Parameters:
     - channel_name: the name of the channel to write to
     - MessageT: The type of message to be written out
-- Return value - Shared pointer to the Reader object
+- Return value - Shared pointer to the Writer object

 ### Create a reader